ShaunaGordon/continue-config/rules/worldbuilding.md

 - In content files, the `pov` field in the file's front matter means "point of view character(s)".
 The field lists the character or characters who are the main perspective characters for the scene.

+### Geography

+- When suggesting named geographical landmarks, include names for multiple in-world cultures, based on the culture's language and customs

 ### Cultures

 #### General Rules